 Step 10: Test for Errors

-Once your content is imported and your design is complete, it’s time to thoroughly test your new Webflow site.
+Once your content is imported and your design is complete, it’s time to thoroughly check and test your new Webflow site.
 Key areas to test include:

 Testing ensures that your new site is error-free and performs optimally before going live.